 The firm's client, motorcycle racing phenom Elena Myers Court, was featured on Inside Edition in a story about sexual assaults committed by massage therapists.
 Elena is one of four victims that reported being sexually assaulted during massages at the 12Fit Spa in the Loews Philadelphia Hotel.
 Loews and the 12th Street Gym, the operators of the spa, failed to perform a background check on their massage therapist, Jerome McNeill.
 McNeill had an extensive criminal record, including a prior arrest for kidnapping and raping a 12-year-old girl, a conviction for reckless endangerment, and a recent arrest for sexual assaulting a customer at another area spa.
 McNeill was eventually arrested and convicted of sexual assault.
-The Court case goes to trial in June 2018.
+The Court case was resolved in March 2019.

 Seven years after Amazon.com founder Jeff Bezos asked David Concannon to find and recover the F-1 engines that launched men to the moon on Apollo 11, the engines have gone on public display at the Seattle Museum of Flight.